 - Christine D’Onofrio used Connect as the primary platform in conjunction with edX.
 Connect Grade Centre was an important tool in the course for the instructor and TAs to record and provide students with their grades.
 EdX was used to include content such as videos and self check-up questions as it provided the functionality of being able to add problem questions directly after a video.
 The follow-up questions are to ensure students’ understand the important concepts covered in the video.
 Problem questions in EdX also allowed the instructor to be able to provide immediate feedback for the answer options.
 The EdX content was embedded into Connect so it is a seamless integration for the students and they will not have to log into two platforms.

-Connect-edX LTI: Different integration options are now available!
-Whether you would like to only use edX, mainly Connect but certain tools in edX, or both edX and Connect equally, there are different options available.
+Canvas-edX LTI: Different integration options are now available!
+Whether you would like to only use edX, mainly Canvas but certain tools in edX, or both edX and Canvas equally, there are different options available.

 - CWL integration into edge.edx.org